-(And we haven’t even covered what can be achieved when you give the students the option to record themselves…)
+“This technology can offer the opportunity to record content away from campus” (And we haven’t even covered what can be achieved when you give the students the option to record themselves…)

 Yet we still refer to this type of service as “lecture capture”.
 This places this single usage case, seen as the most concerning to many academics, at the heart of the service, and immediately creates a larger hurdle for institutions to overcome by putting their core user group on the defensive.

 At Canterbury Christ Church University (CCCU) we’ve tried to approach the rollout slightly differently.
 Our YuJa-powered ReCap service (being rolled out this semester) is marketed as Digital Learning Capture, and we try hard in our conversations with staff to balance the lecture capture model with other usage models.
 Yes, the focus of our initial training is still around lecture capture specifically, but the conversations within those sessions highlight the opportunities that the technology presents beyond the physical classroom.

 After the service has been in place for a first semester, which will be used as a “settling-in” period, we are adopting an opt-out model, but here too we’ve tried to put the academic at the centre of our thinking.
 The academic is the only person who can really understand the impact of recordings within their class, and therefore the only one who can make the decision on whether to opt-out.